 Outside of work, Mike engages in a wide variety of active pastimes.
 “I can’t get enough of the outdoors, whether it’s riding my motorcycle, fishing or backpacking in the Sierras,” he says.
-As a licensed pilot, Mike says he and his wife also enjoy flying to nearby destinations for weekend trips.
-Additionally, he likes spending time with his three children, Courtney, Shane and Shelby, all of whom are currently attending college.
+As a licensed pilot, Mike says he and Julie also enjoy flying to nearby destinations for weekend trips.
+Additionally, he likes spending time with his children.

 When asked the first thing he’d do if he could retire tomorrow, Mike says he’d head out on a long trip.
 “I’d probably take Julie and the kids and shoot up to Alaska for a few weeks, which is somewhere I’ve always wanted to go.
 Ideally, I’d like to fly there and stop in Oregon and Washington along the way to visit friends and family.”

 Ask Me Anything!

 A: Yes, that’s actually on my bucket list.

 Q: What’s your favorite thing to do on a rainy day?